-1. Complete an online application and schedule your audition no later than noon the weekday before your desired audition date.
-See dates in right side bar or view full audition schedule here.
+1. Complete an online application and schedule your in-person audition no later than noon the weekday before your desired audition date.
+See dates in the right side bar or view full audition schedule here.
 Applicants are strongly encouraged to schedule their audition on the earliest possible date they are available to ensure there are rescheduling opportunities remaining in the audition season, if they have to cancel their audition due to illness.

-3. Read below guidelines and tips to prepare for your audition.
+2. Read the guidelines and tips below to prepare your audition.

 - Monologues must be memorized.

-- Monologues are limited to one character each and should be delivered in the applicant’s natural voice (i.e. no character accents).
+- Monologues are limited to one character each and should be delivered in your natural voice (i.e. no character accents).

 - Choose monologues that mean something to you or are relatable to you.
-Monologues should be suitable to applicant’s own age and range of experience.
-We strongly encourage you to perform monologues by characters whose ages fall between preteen and very early 20s.
+Monologues should be suitable to your own age and range of experience.
+You are strongly encouraged to choose monologues by characters whose ages fall between preteen and very early 20s.
 If you select a monologue that is not suitable to your age, it could damage the believability of your piece, which is a criterion used in scoring your performance.

 - If you have questions about the appropriateness of your selected monologues, please call the OAI office at 405.605.7500.